 Here’s what that will look like when you’re done sewing it together:

 Optional, you can topstitch along the top of the bag.
-I think it gives it a more finished look, but it’s not a half-to if you’re done with sewing by this point 🙂 You can see my topstitching a little in the pic below:
+I think it gives it a more finished look, but it’s not a have-to if you’re done with sewing by this point 🙂 You can see my topstitching a little in the pic below:

 That’s it! and don’t forget the coolest part – it’s reversible….
 I mean s-s-s-switchable 🙂